Pairwise Differences Between Cells

 The function dlptools::pairwise_bin_difference() has a

-cells parameter.
-Leaving it empty, the default, compares
+targ_cells parameter.
+Leaving it empty, the default,

-all cells in a pairwise manner.
+compares all cells in a pairwise manner.

 dlptools::pairwise_bin_difference(